Explore The Five Students

 All beating by.

 Hardy’s skill in writing about nature is immediately apparent with the opening image of the sparrow refreshing itself in the late spring sun.
-The words ‘dips in his wheel-rut bath’ succinctly captures the motion of the bird’s jerky movements.
+The words ‘dips in his wheel-rut bath’ succinctly capture the motion of the bird’s jerky movements.
 He vividly depicts the onset of summer in his use of personification as the sun becomes ‘passionate-eyed’.
 Its intensity is extreme since it ‘boils the dew to smoke’.
 This imagery is almost ferocious but it does not seem to affect the five students: the sibilance in ‘strenuously we stride’ suggests confidence and purpose as they set out together.
 The final line and the use of the verb ‘beating’ again shows their youth and vitality.

 The air is shaken, the high-road hot,